LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 .. note::
 	The name of the configuration file must be 'DataSearches.xml'.
 The tool will not load if a different name is used.

-The XML files can be edited in a text editor such as Notepad or Wordpad, or using a more feature rich XML editor such as as `Sublime Text <https://www.sublimetext.com/3>`_.
+The XML file can be edited in a text editor such as Notepad or Wordpad, or using a more feature rich XML editor such as as `Sublime Text <https://www.sublimetext.com/3>`_.
 The configuration file is split into two sections: a section containing general attributes of the searches, and a section that deals with the way each data layer should be handled.
 This structure is the same for both implementations of the tool.

 .. note::
 	It is important that the structure of the file is maintained as it is presented in the :doc:`appendix <../appendix/appendix>`.
 Any changes to the structure may result in the Data Searches Tool not loading, or not working as expected.